rominronin/rominronin.github.io/_posts/2024/sonic-mustang-bridge-mod.md

 spring assembly depth, you should have enough space for the procedure.

-The risk is *not* that you will somehow accidentally go too deep and bore a hole on the other side - any decent router is a very precision tool as far as routing depth goes.
+The risk is *not* that you will somehow accidentally go too deep and bore a hole on the other side - any decent router will have very precise depth control.

-The risk is if you accidentally knock the reverse side of the guitar with a pointed implement exactly where the channel is, you might create a hole.
+There is a risk of creating a hole if you knock the guitar on the reverse side in the exact place where the channels are.
+Rather than a dent in the finish, you might get a hole instead.

-For me, I think the risk is vanishingly small, and the consequence of the hole is also insignificant, if that resonates with you then don't hesitate
+For me, I think the risk is small, and the consequence of such a hole is also insignificant (because it's on the reverse side, of course) - also, I definitely believe that knocks and dinks add character, and don't try to avoid them too much (as evidenced by some of these pictures!).
+If that resonates with you then don't hesitate: just do it...

 But do make sure you measure up carefully!